 The Wire is currently being taught in a number of universities in a variety of fields, from law to sociology to film studies.
 A sociologist has described The Wire as the best sociological text ever written.

-Fifth Season: Pearlman was quoting 18 USC chapter 47 section 1014.
+In the fifth season, Pearlman was quoting 18 USC chapter 47 section 1014.
 It pertained to wire fraud.

 Wizards of Waverly Place: In the episode where Jerry teaches Alex to fly a magic carpet, Jerry tells her never to fly into any clouds because she can become disoriented in them.
 Despite Alex's protests that there's nothing to run into inside a cloud, this is exactly what they tell real-life pilot trainees (either running into another aircraft or becoming disoriented enough to actually run into the ground).